alexcega/Image-Tracking-Project/README.md

 This approach has applications in sports analytics, motion detection, and surveillance systems.

 ## Video
-Input Video is a basket ball bouncing facing different orientation on direction to the camera
+Input Video is a basketball bouncing facing different orientations on directions to the camera

 <img src="ball2.png" alt="ball" width="600"/>
 Mask Applied for Color Detection

 <img src="mask.png" alt="mask" width="600"/>